ddkatona/relics/README.md

   * Move: Unit moves to targeted field (like traditional chess)
   * Dispatch: The effect is unique to the specific Piece
 * **Support (Unit -> Ally):** The effect is unique to the specific Piece

+Pieces can have multiple abilities with the exception of having multiple ones of the same generaly type (Offensive Neutral, Support).
+Pieces